aws-samples/eks-blueprints-workloads/teams/team-rbraws/SampleApp/docs/Yelb/resilience-backup-restore-sample-yelb.md

 ![DR Region Yelb App ](../images/Yelb/Yelb_DR_EKS_YelbApp.png)

-We tried accessing the result url directly here and we could see that the data in the postgres database is reflecting on the DR deployment.
+We tried accessing the Ingress url directly here and we could see that the data in the postgres database is reflecting on the DR deployment.